 Also, if you haven't done so, please consider subscribing.
 There are a lot of messy and flat-out incorrect YouTube tutorials on portfolio measurement and we'd like to offer more of a college-level look at this material and that takes time and effort.
 The more subscribers we have the more we can justify time to make quality content.
 Subscribers will be notified of our new series when it comes out as well.

 With that please feel free to join us any time and have a nice day.

-We have hundreds of free tutorials at our YouTube Channel.
-Subscribe straight from here now.
+We have hundreds of free tutorials at our YouTube Channel, check that out.

 A newly-updated free resource.
 Connect and refer a friend today.